-My monograph, The Church as Sacred Space in Middle English Literature and Culture will be published by Manchester University Press in January 2018.
+My monograph, The Church as Sacred Space in Middle English Literature and Culture was published by Manchester University Press in January 2018.

 ‘The Importance of St Margaret’s Church in The Book of Margery Kempe: A Sacred Place and an Exemplary Parishioner’ (forthcoming in Nottingham Medieval Studies, 2017)